-When you have a driver over multiple days, you should tip him between INR 150 – INR 300 if you are two to three people.
-If you are a bigger group please adjust the tipping.
+When having a driver over multiple days, between INR 300 to INR 600 daily if you are a few people is a good amount.
+If you are a bigger group you can slightly increase the amount and lower the amount each pays.
 Again base this on how happy you were with his service and local knowledge.

 For more knowledge on car rentals and guides, here’s a good place to start.

 For guides, how much should you tip in India?